-Where you are headed is not necessarily where you want to go.
-Sometimes the priorities of an organization get lost in the details of day-to-day operations.
+Where you are headed is not necessarily where you want to go. priorities of an organization OFTEN get lost in the details of day-to-day operations.

 Free Range can help your nonprofit explore the deeper questions about its mission, vision, and purpose.

-- What are our priorities?
+What are our priorities?
 Not every idea is a must-do program.
 And not every program is worth keeping.
-Program evaluation is a crucial piece of a successful nonprofit.
-Free Range will help you build an evaluative process to assess programs in terms of mission, vision, and fiscal impact.
-You will learn how to balance your programs in terms of resources, and successfully sunset outdated programs.
+Program evaluation is crucial for a successful nonprofit.
+Free Range will help you build an evaluative process to assess programs in terms of mission, resources/reward, and fiscal impact.
+Learn how to create a balanced program menu, and successfully sunset outdated programs.

-- Our committees are dead in the water!
+Our committees are dead in the water!
 Does this sounds familiar: “We have five standing committees, and we can’t keep enough members” “Our committees can’t find meeting times, and they struggle to stay on target”?
-Many nonprofits still operate with 1980s committee structures.
-Free Range will help your organization build time-distinct, activity-specific, nimble teams that will keep volunteers engaged and react to needs rather than old bylaws provisions.
+Many nonprofits operate with 1980s committee structures.
+Free Range will help your organization build time-distinct, activity-specific, nimble teams that adapt to changing volunteer limitations and react to needs rather than to dusty bylaws provisions.